usnistgov/SOEN-PDK/README.md

 This kit defines the *OLMEC* process, which combines superconducting electronics, such as SNSPDs and three-terminal devices, active optoelectronics, such as LEDs and modulators, and passive optics, such as waveguides and resonators.

+**This project in in a preliminary stage.
+Major updates are planned before first release, and anything (including the project name) is subject to change.**

 ## Installation
 ```bash